apmoore1/language-model/README.md

 ``` bash
 allennlp evaluate --cuda-device -1 -o '{"iterator": {"base_iterator": {"maximum_samples_per_batch": ["num_tokens", 500], "max_instances_in_memory": 512, "batch_size": 128 }}}' transformer-elmo-2019.01.10.tar.gz 1-billion-word-language-modeling-benchmark-r13output/heldout-monolingual.tokenized.shuffled/news.en-00000-of-00100
 ```
+Did not find it any quicker to have more of the data in memory nor did the perplexity measure change.

 ## Fine tuning the Transformer ELMo model
 In this section we show how you can fine tune the Transformer ELMo model to other domains and mediums.